 Quickly create a Doc from anywhere in your Workspace that will live comfortably in your Docs Home until you're ready to share or attach it to a view.

-+in the bottom right hand corner of your Workspace
+- Click the button in the bottom right hand corner of your Workspace

 - Select the Doc icon